When to Change a Serpentine Belt? Facts, FAQs & Step-by-Step Guide

 Overheating and the air conditioning not working are two other possible signs the serpentine belt is either blown apart or damaged enough that it’s not working correctly.
 The chances are high that you’ll notice the visual signs or sounds before these things happen, though.

-How To Change a Serpentine Belt
+The Step-by-Step Guide To Changing a Serpentine Belt

 Most serpentine belt changes are relatively straightforward if you are reasonably comfortable working on your vehicle.